Sage-Bionetworks/synapse-login-scipool/README.md

 # Overview
-This app logs in to the AWS Console using Synapse as the OpenID Connect (OIDC) identity provider
+This application logs in to the AWS Console using Synapse as the OpenID Connect (OIDC) identity provider.
+The application also provides the following alternate endpoints:

+`/ststoken`: returns an STS token as a config file suitable for using with the AWS CLI and providing the same permissions as one has in the AWS Console.
+`/accesstoken`: returns a Synapse access token for the user who has logged in to Synapse `/idtoken`: returns a Synapse OIDC id token for the user who has logged in to Synapse

 ## Configurations
 The app is configured with parameters listed below, which can be passed as